Rogue waves statistics in the framework of one-dimensional Generalized Nonlinear Schrodinger Equation

-generalizations of which are studied in the framework of rogue waves phenomenon, describes many physical systems from Bose-Einstein condensate and plasma oscillations to propagation of waves in optics and hydrodynamics.
-We consider the first nonlinear term beyond Eq. (\ref{Eq01}) that naturally appears as next-order term in perturbation theory expansion and investigate its influence on the map of extreme events of the system in the regime when dynamics of the system is close to that described by the classical NLS equation.
+Investigation of the influence of initial conditions is necessary because different types of initial conditions contain different fractions of solitons and linear waves and the statistics of solitons as stable essentially nonlinear objects may be very different from that for the linear waves.
+In this respect cnoidal waves are very convenient objects to study because increasing its imaginary half-period allows one to move from mostly solitonic states to initial conditions with significant fraction of linear waves.
+We perform comparison between integrable NLS equation and its nonintegrable conterpart with only slight modifications beyond the classical NLS equation because from one hand the classical integrable NLS equation conserves infinite number of integrals of motion and we might expect some unique behavior therefore, while from the other hand in the real physical systems some additional terms are always present.
+Concerning the effect of higher nonlinearity our research can also be considered in the broader context.
+The classical NLS equation generalizations of which are often studied in the framework of rogue waves phenomenon, describes many physical systems from Bose-Einstein condensate and plasma oscillations to propagation of waves in optics and hydrodynamics.
+We consider generalized NLS equation with six-wave interactions term that naturally appears as next-order term in perturbation theory expansion and investigate its influence on the map of extreme events of the system in the regime when dynamics of the system is close to that described by the classical NLS equation.
 In this sense our choice of parameters is more natural than in the recent publication \cite{Lushnikov} where the similar research was made for the quintic NLS equation.

 Let us suppose that the current state of a system consists of multitude of uncorrelated linear waves,

 If $a_{k}$ and $\phi_{k}$ are random uncorrelated values and the number of linear waves is large enough, then probability to meet amplitude $|\Psi|$ (probability density function, PDF) obeys Rayleigh distribution (see example on FIG. 1a,b),